darklang/docs/docs/datastores.md

 Users have a pets field, which is a list of strings.
 The keys for the pets are added to that list.

-### Locking, Unlocking, & Migration
+## Migrations, Locking, and Unlocking

-- You can edit the DB’s schema (col names and types) until it has data in it, at which point it “locks.”
+You can edit the DB’s schema (col names and types) until it has data in it, at which point it “locks.”

-- If you are still in development and don’t need the data, creating a REPL and deleting all data in a DB will unlock it (db::deleteAll).
-This is probably easiest.
+If you are still in development and don’t need the data, creating a REPL and deleting all data in a DB will unlock it (db::deleteAll).
-- You can also copy and make a new, differently-named version of the datastore (i.e. Visits2) to make changes.
-You can ask in the Slack for best practices here.
-- Setting DBs by type and DB Migrations are coming - requests or inputs please let us know.

-## Using an External Datastore

-We strongly recommend using this built-in datastore.
-If you have an external databas, you can connect to it via REST.
-[Tutorial](/docs/tutorials/external-db).

-## Migrations

-Right now, datastore migrations are manual.
-To change your schema, create a new datastore with the change.
+Once you have traffic, datastore migrations are manual.
+To change your schema, create a new datastore with the new schema.

 ![Migration](assets/datastores/migration.png)